bradgessler/captain_planet/README.markdown

     Environment.webdav_mount_root # => '/default/'

 The best part?
-You get full control over how the environment is bootstrapped.
-Mmm mmm good.
+You get full control over how the environment is bootstrapped, from the defaults to how the environment is specified, and you can configure your application dynamically through the power of the Ruby language.

+Repeat after me, "YAML sucks".